vicki-c/collaboration-guides/readme.md

 - Is this information sensitive?
     - i.e. keys, passwords, customer personal information
     - don't share these via email or other unsafe means.
-    - passwords go in 1password, engineering vault
+    - passwords go in confidant, lastpass
 - is it **urgent**?
     - urgent means, something needs to be done in the next ten minutes.
     - if it can wait 1 or two hours, **it is not urgent**
-- Am I trying to do [#lazyweb][lazyweb]?

 ## Preferred communication methods
 Sometimes it's easier to look for other people who already possess certain information, but in many cases these same people are trying to concentrate in their day to day work.
 If after going through the above questions you still need to reach out to someone, start going down the following list of preferred communication methods in increasing urgency order:
-- github issue, so information can be shared
+- JIRA issue, so information can be shared
-  - for engineering use the right repo found in [ride org][ride-org]
-  - if anyone outside of eng is involved use [ride-product org][ride-product-org]
-  - if you don't know what repo means, you're looking for the [support waffle][support-waffle]
 - if people outside of engineering are involved, email
 - slack
-  - keep in mind your messages may be lost in history
+  - keep in mind your messages may be hard to find later
   - don't abuse @channel, or @here or other commands because people stop paying attention
-- sms, if urgent
-  - you can generally find a person's phone number in the [slack directory][slack-directory]
-  - is your phone in said directory yet?
 - if in the same location, is urgent and it warrants interruption, go straight to the person
-- if the sky is falling, call cell
+- if the sky is falling, page on pagerduty
 - if medical emergency, call 911

 ## If someone reaches out for help